 This is your crystal ball for predicting equipment problems.
 The higher your MTBF, the more reliable your equipment.
 Most industries aim for 30-60 days between failures, but this varies by equipment type.

-Pro tip: Don't just track the number – look for patterns.
+Pro tip: Don't just track the number, but also look for patterns.
 If your MTBF is dropping even slightly, it's time to investigate before you have a major breakdown.

 The magic ratio here is 80:20 (planned vs unplanned).
 Currently, most facilities operate at around 60:40, leaving too much to chance.
 One maintenance manager we spoke with increased their planned maintenance to 75%, resulting in: